How do I earn money as a musician with Patreon – and is OnlyFans an alternative?

 The opportunities to participate on Patreon are diverse and basically in the hands of the artists.
 The creative person puts together various packages that paying followers can then buy or subscribe to.

 For example, for 10 euros fans can take part in live streams or watch an online concert stream.
-For 15 euros you can get physical merch like posters, t-shirts or other goodies for each release.
+For 15 euros you will receive physical merch such as posters, t-shirts or other goodies for each release.

 Participation and feedback